lovelysystems/docker-postgres/README.md

 The diff is generated using the [apgdiff tool](https://github.com/lovelysystems/apgdiff) and prints out the statements required to migrate the active db schema on the server to the vanilla schema.

+# Versioning

+The first 2 parts of the version are derived from the postgres version used.
+The 3rd part gets incremented upon changes in this repo.